python-kasa/python-kasa/README.md

 pip install python-kasa[speedups]
 ```

+With `[speedups]`, the protocol overhead is roughly an order of magnitude lower (benchmarks available in devtools).

 Alternatively, you can clone this repository and use poetry to install the development version:
 ```
 git clone https://github.com/python-kasa/python-kasa.git